A Statistician's Overview of Physics-Informed Neural Networks for Spatio-Temporal Data: Physics-Informed Neural Networks (PINNs)

 \subsection{Bayesian PINNs}

 The PINN approach described above does not explicitly account for uncertainty in the data, model, or parameters.
-It is quite straightforward to account for measurement error as in the variational approach presented earlier; we can modify the data portion of the loss function (\ref{eq:JD}) by assuming that the measurement errors are Gaussian.
-For example, we might assume that we have observation models of a univariate process (although this can be generalized to a multivariate process) $ z_{t^i}(\bm{s}^i) = u_{NN,t^i}(\bm{s}^i;\bm{\theta}_W) + \epsilon_{t^i}(\bm{s}^i), $ where $\epsilon_{t^i}(\bm{s}^i) \sim \text{Gau}(0,\sigma^2_u)$.
-Similarly, in principle we could have observations of $r_t(\bm{s})$ (the PDE residual term), boundary condition $B(\cdot)$ and initial conditions $g_I(\cdot)$ that also have independent Gaussian errors and associated error variances.
-All these distributions are conditioned on the solution of the PDE, but in the PINN context, that is completely determined given the NN and PDE model parameters, $\bm{\theta}_W, \bm{\theta}_m$.
-Note, in principle, one could have dependent errors as in the variational and physical-statistical approach above.
+It is quite straightforward to account for measurement error as in the variational approach presented earlier; we can modify the data portion of the loss function (\ref{eq:JD}) by assuming that the measurement errors are normal.
+For example, we might assume that we have observation models of a univariate process (although this can be generalized to a multivariate process) $ z_{t^i}(\bm{s}^i) = v_{NN,t^i}(\bm{s}^i;\bm{\theta}_W) + \epsilon_{t^i}(\bm{s}^i), $ where $\epsilon_{t^i}(\bm{s}^i) \sim \text{N}(0,\sigma^2_z)$.
+Similarly, in principle we could have observations of $r_t(\bm{s})$ (the PDE residual term), boundary condition $B(\cdot)$ and initial conditions $g_I(\cdot)$ that also have independent normal errors and associated error variances.
+All these distributions are conditioned on the solution of the PDE and PDE model parameters, which in the PINN context are completely determined given the NN and PDE model parameters, $\bm{\theta}_W, \bm{\theta}_m$.
+Note, in principle, one could have dependent errors as described in the variational and physical-statistical approaches above.